-Morocco steps up guard after Ebola outbreak in GuineaApril 1st, 2014 in Diseases, Conditions, Syndromes /
+Morocco steps up guard after Ebola outbreak in GuineaApril 1, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Morocco announced extra health screening measures Tuesday at entry points to the country, in particular at Casablanca airport, after the outbreak of the deadly Ebola epidemic in Guinea.

 "As a precautionary measure," the health ministry has stepped up "sanitary checks at entry points ... especially at Casablanca airport," a key transportation hub for north and west Africa, the official MAP news agency reported.

 Travellers from countries with recorded cases of Ebola will undergo medical tests for signs of haemorrhagic fever, the ministry said in a statement carried by MAP.

 It said no cases have been recorded in Morocco, whose airport in Casablanca has daily links with Conakry, capital of Guinea.

 Medical aid organisation Doctors Without Borders said Monday that the Ebola outbreak suspected of killing at least 78 people in Guinea since January was an "unprecedented epidemic" that had spread across the west African nation.